panpanfei/Bringing-a-Blurry-Frame-Alive-at-High-Frame-Rate-with-an-Event-Camera/ReadMe.txt

 ----------------
 IMPORTANT NOTE
 ----------------
-1. Note that the algorithm sometimes may converge to an incorrect result.
-When you obtain such an incorrect result, please re-try  with slightly changed parameters.
+1. Sometimes， for pursuing better result, please try with slightly changed parameters.
+Make sure that there have enough events during each time interval (interval here mean the time between the neighbouring frames in our reconstructed video).
-2.Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au
+2. Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au